Thomas Cullen Young: Anthropology work

 Although Young did not receive any formal training as an anthropologist, he had anthropological ambitions and is most recognised for his anthropology work rather than as a missionary.
 His publication, Notes on the history of the Tumbuka-Kamanga peoples in the Northern Province of Nyasaland, in 1970 provided the first published record of the ethnography and history of northern Malawi.
 Therefore, these writings truly show why he is perceived as an important documentalist on this particular period of missionary history.

 Young was chosen as an editor for a writing competition organised by the International African Institute to encourage authorship about African culture.
 His writings were published in a collection called Our African way of life, and described the typical everyday occurrences in the life of the tribe and the family within African society.
 These essays also described traditional customs such as rituals and marriage traditions.
 Young collaborated with Hastings Banda to finish editorial work for this publication.

 He was also a contributor and translator for a collection of short, narrative fiction stories based on African culture, entitled African new writing; short stories by African authors, which was published in Great Britain in 1947.
 This book has been called the first collection of modern African prose fiction in English, and contains 14 short stories written by seven African authors which were edited by Cullen Young.
 Some of the stories are told in a fairy-tale sort of style, and served to raise awareness about African culture in European countries.

 Young also sponsored publications of vernacular literature in an effort to promote African cultural understanding and acceptance.

 Young's comprehensive notes on the customs and folklore of the Tumbaka were chosen for publication in 1931.
 These writings show his desire to learn more knowledge and wisdom from the African people, and to further understand the people he is serving as a missionary.

 Young also published a guide to anthropology for missionaries in Africa for beginner-level anthropologists in 1940.
 Some concepts include African ancestor worship, and other important aspects of the culture that Young presumed helpful for a missionary to know.

 Young was also particularly interested in the African language, and sought to master it while doing missionary work.

-Later life (1931–1955)

 In Britain from 1931 to 1955, Young served as a second rank colonial expert who provided his views on African culture and relations, in the midst of a period of decaying colonialism.
-Young died at 74 years of age on 14 June 1955 due to pancreas cancer.
-A few days prior, he had expressed his excitement with the prospect of helping with missionary training in Edinburgh.